Crime Alert: Wanted for Kidnapping and Rape

 - Survivors of crime are never at fault for their victimization.
 It is the perpetrators of these crimes who are responsible for their actions that make our campus less safe.

-- Sexual contact without consent is a serious crime.
+- Sexual contact without consent, with or without additional physical injury, is a serious crime.

 - If you see someone in need, there are ways you can safely intervene, including by being direct when safe and able, creating a distraction, or by delegating to others when help is needed.